Narendra Modi: Environment

-Modi (right) at CoP21 Climate Conference, in Paris, announcing the founding of an International Solar Alliance (ISA).
+Modi (right) at CoP21 Climate Conference, in Paris, announcing the founding of the International Solar Alliance (ISA).
 November 2015.

 While naming his cabinet, Modi renamed the Ministry of Environment and Forests the "Ministry of Environment, Forests, and Climate Change", and reduced its budget allocation by more than half in his administration's first budget.
 The new ministry removed or diluted a number of laws related to environmental protection, and others related to industrial activity.
 The government also tried to reconstitute the National Board for Wildlife so it would no longer have representatives from NGOs but the Supreme Court of India blocked this move.
 Other changes included a reduction of ministry oversight on small mining projects and ending the requirement for approval from tribal councils for projects inside forested areas.
 Modi also lifted a moratorium on new industrial activity in India's most-polluted areas.
 The changes were welcomed by businesspeople but criticised by environmentalists.